Skip to main content

 })

 Do you see the problem here?
 This test is non-deterministic.
 The <button> will sometimes have the class active and sometimes not.
-In most cases, you cannot rely on the state of the DOM to determine what you should conditionally do.
+In most cases, you can't rely on the state of the DOM to determine what you should conditionally do.

 The situations